 In this disorder the anxious person is afraid of social situations where others may watch them, evaluate them or otherwise form an opinion about them.
 The fear here is about doing something “wrong” or being judged.
 This is about having your peer’s think poorly of you, what you wear or how you do things.
 In severe cases, people avoid eating in public or going to social gatherings.

 A Panic disorder involves many of the physical symptoms we talked about above.
 The person having the panic attack may have shortness of breath or chest pain and think they are having a heart attack.
 Having had one attack people become afraid to leave the house for fear they will have another and not be able to get help in time.

-Agoraphobia translates as “fear of the market place” mostly this involves crowded situations.
-Fear of buses, standing in lines, crowded places, stores and similar situations.
-In severe cases the person becomes unable to lave the house to go shopping and either needs someone to go with them or must go at times the store will be very empty.
+Agoraphobia translates as “fear of the marketplace” mostly this involves crowded situations.
+Fear of buses, standing in lines, crowded places, stores, and similar situations.
+In severe cases, the person becomes unable to leave the house to go shopping and either needs someone to go with them or must go at times the store will be very empty.

-There are also diagnosis for anxiety problems caused by drugs, medications, medical conditions or other factors.
+There are also diagnoses for anxiety problems caused by drugs, medications, medical conditions or other factors.

 For more on Anxiety, treatments for anxiety and related issues see:

 Want to sign up for my mailing list?